 After a decade of designing offices in Cairo, the chance to design a 1500-meter space in a beautiful building, surrounded by 5000 meters of landscaping in Gouna was no less than a dream come true.

 A multinational company located at the GrEEK Campus, PwC wanted a welcoming office for start-ups and small to medium businesses that maintains its professional demeanor.
-Though I was working under global guidelines for this project, PwC were flexible and open to my ideas - a liberty I much appreciated.

 A huge fan of Cairo Kitchen’s original design, I was excited at the opportunity to design their new location in a similar yet minimalistic way.